Outlook Calendar for Reclaim is almost here! Join the waitlist

 Top 10 Shared Calendar Apps – Best of 2024

-Let’s take a look at the top shared calendar apps in 2024 so you can get your scheduling visibility under control.
+Let's take a look at the 10 best shared calendar apps in 2024 so you can better track your time across all of your schedules.

-A shared calendar app is an online calendar that allows you to create, manage, and share your schedule with others.
-They allow busy professionals to easily coordinate meetings across teams, defend time for productive work, and protect time for events across all of their calendars.
+A shared calendar app is an online calendar that allows you to create, manage, share, and coordinate schedules with others.

-So as we can see, there’s a lot going on with our calendars, and the lack of balance between our personal and professional lives are taking a serious toll on our mental health.
-Instead of taking a painful hit every time a scheduling conflict comes up, resulting in forced overtime and personal sacrifices, let’s look into the best solutions out there to get your calendars under control.
+So as you can see, there's a lot going on with our calendars.
+Instead of taking a painful hit every time a scheduling conflict comes up, resulting in forced overtime and personal sacrifices, let's look into the best solutions out there to get your calendars under control.

 10 best calendar sharing apps in 2024